victorpengmx/tp/docs/UserGuide.md

 Note:
 - Connectify only supports alphanumeric characters and spaces for names.
-- There are no restrictions on the input for the website field as it is for the user's personal reference.
+- There are no restrictions on the input for the website field as it is for the user's reference.
 This means that websites can be successfully inputted even without the `www` prefix.
 - All fields are case-sensitive.
 This means that `Apple Inc` and `apple inc` are considered different names.

 **Example:**